Hamilton cycles in sparse robustly expanding digraphs: Introduction

-for every $S \subseteq V$ satisfying $\tau n \leq |S| \leq (1 - \tau)n$. \end{defn} In this paper, we think of the parameters $\nu$ and $\tau$ as functions of $n$.
-Note that robust expansion is a resilience property, i.e. if $D$ is a robust outexpander, then $D$ remains a robust outexpander (with slightly worse parameters) even after removing a sparse subgraph.
+Usually the parameters $\nu$ and $\tau$ are thought of as small constants as in Theorem~\ref{th:sz} below, but we will also be interested in these parameters as functions of $n$.
+Note that robust expansion is a resilient property, i.e. if $D$ is a robust outexpander, then $D$ remains a robust outexpander (with slightly worse parameters) after removing a sparse subgraph.

-As we shall discuss shortly, robust expansion has played a central role in the proofs of several conjectures about Hamilton cycles.
+Robust expansion has played a central role in the proofs of several conjectures about Hamilton cycles.
 The starting point of many of these proofs is the following result which says that a robust expander with linear minimum semi-degree contains a Hamilton cycle.
-The semi-degree $\delta^0(D)$ of a digraph $D$ is given by $\delta^0(D) = \min(\delta^+(D), \delta^-(D))$ where $\delta^+(D)$ and $\delta^-(D)$ are respectively the minimum outdegree and minimum indegree of $D$. \begin{thm}[\cite{KOT2}] Let $n_0$ be a positive integer and $\gamma, \nu, \tau$ be positive constants such that $1/n_0 \ll \nu \leq \tau \ll \gamma < 1$.
+The semi-degree $\delta^0(D)$ of a digraph $D$ is given by $\delta^0(D) = \min(\delta^+(D), \delta^-(D))$ where $\delta^+(D)$ and $\delta^-(D)$ are respectively the minimum outdegree and minimum indegree of $D$.

+\begin{theorem}[\cite{KOT2}] Let $n_0$ be a positive integer and $\gamma, \nu, \tau$ be positive constants such that $1/n_0 \ll \nu \leq \tau \ll \gamma < 1$.
 Let $D$ be a digraph on $n \geq n_0$ vertices with $\delta^0(D) \geq \gamma n$ which is a robust $(\nu, \tau)$-outexpander.
-Then $D$ contains a Hamilton cycle. \end{thm} This result was first proved in~\cite{KOT2} by K\"uhn, Osthus and Treglown.
+Then $D$ contains a Hamilton cycle. \end{theorem} This result was first proved in~\cite{KOT2} by K\"uhn, Osthus and Treglown.
 A simpler proof is given in \cite{KOsurvey} and an algorithmic version is given in \cite{CKKO1}.
 The proofs of Theorem~\ref{th:sz} presented in \cite{KOT2,KOsurvey,CKKO1} all rely on the Regularity Lemma and so in particular one can only work with sufficiently large and dense digraphs.

-Our contribution in this paper is to strengthen Theorem~\ref{th:sz} by showing that in a robust expander with linear minimum semi-degree, every vertex is contained in a cycle of length $\ell$ for all $\nu n/2 \le \ell \le n$.
-Further, our proof is algorithmic and does not use the Regularity Lemma, but uses instead the recent absorption technique developed by R{\"o}dl, Ruci{\'n}ski and Szemer{\'e}di~\cite{RRS} (with special forms appearing in earlier work e.g.\ \cite{Kriv}).
-In fact we prove a version of Theorem~\ref{th:sz} that also applies to some sparse digraphs and where we can explicitly give a reasonable value for $n_0$.
+Our main purpose in this paper is to give a proof of the above result that avoids the use of the Regularity Lemma, but uses instead the recent absorption technique developed by R{\"o}dl, Ruci{\'n}ski and Szemer{\'e}di~\cite{RRS} (with special forms appearing in earlier work e.g.\ \cite{Kriv}).
+We apply our technique to ``sparse'' robust expanders which have not been studied before but which we hope may find applications.
+In addition we consider cycles of different lengths.
+The most general form of our result is stated below.